 We started in earnest in 2009 when a resource centre offered us the use of the venue one night per month for ‘transgender’ gatherings.
 We currently meet one or two nights per month [usually Tuesday] at a hostelry in Barrow and Ulverston.

 The Group has now achieved over 40% attendance of the monthly contacted community during the past three years.
 The attendance being either during the open days or the evening events.

 These support and social evenings are designed to enable transgender people to meet and get to know one another.

 To relax with like-minded people, enabling members to dress in the clothes of their choice.
 This opportunity provided assistance to help break down the stresses related to being a Trans-gendered person, so often found in everyday life.

-Help, advice and support is also provided to both the Trans-gendered community and their partners/ wives & families, being available to provide advice and information, by mail, e-mail, telephone and of course, in face to face meetings as required.
+Help, and experiential advice and support is also provided to both the Trans-gendered community and their partners/ wives & families, being available to provide advice and information, by mail, e-mail, telephone and of course, in face to face meetings as required.
 The mere fact that we exist is often the greatest comfort we are able to offer to many of our community, just knowing that we are there for them, when needed.

 There is an increasing demand for our free and confidential support services, offered to all Trans-gendered persons and their families, whether over the telephone, by e-mail or face-to-face meetings.
-Our training and education services, are in increasing demand taking up quite a lot of additional time and resources of the committee.

 Community benefits at large